Disabilityby Kate Russell

 In 2008 in LB Lewisham v Malcolm, the House of Lords considered the appropriate comparator with whom a person suffering from a disability should be compared for the purposes of deciding whether there had been unlawful discrimination.
 They concluded that it should be with a fit person who was dismissed for non-attendance.
 This decision made it more difficult for disabled employees to make successful claims.

-The Equality Act 2010 has reversed the Malcolm decision.
-From 1 October 2010 the position is simply that ‘A person (A) discriminates against a disabled person (B) if (a) A treats B unfavourably because of something arising in consequence of B’s disability, and (b) A cannot show that the treatment is a proportionate means of achieving a legitimate aim’.
+The Equality Act 2010 reversed the Malcolm decision and the position now is that ‘A person (A) discriminates against a disabled person (B) if (a) A treats B unfavourably because of something arising in consequence of B’s disability, and (b) A cannot show that the treatment is a proportionate means of achieving a ‘legitimate aim’.
 The result is a special category of ‘disability-related discrimination’, essentially unjustified less favourable treatment for a reason which relates to a person’s disability with no requirement for a comparator.
 So the law has effectively returned to the test set out in the 1999 case of Clark v Novacold.

 C was dismissed after an injury to his back prevented him from going to work.
 The tribunal found that C was disabled and that he was dismissed for a reason related to that disability.